 Roads are one of Council’s biggest priorities, year in, year out.

-Here at RVC, we recognise that roads are a fundamental ‘bread and butter’ activity, and if we want to achieve other things for our community, we must ensure our roads are well managed first.
+We recognise that roads are a fundamental bread and butter activity, and if we want to achieve other things for our community, we must ensure our roads are well-managed first.

 Live Traffic NSW now displays local road information from Council’s data feeds.
 The Live Traffic NSW system is designed to support the high traffic load during extreme weather events.
 This will ensure the system will continue to run smoothly during emergencies.